basacul/Mana/temp/__ANCHOR__.md

 This file is here such that the folder temp does not get deleted.
+The folder temp acts as a pace to store files that get uploaded to s3 and will deleted when successful.